C2SM/extpar/docs/user_manual/user_manual_01_overall_description.md

 raw datasets for land use data, orography or soil data, see table below for a detailed list of the raw datasets.

-The input data for Extpar is stored in a git-LFS repository at [https://gitlab.dkrz.de/extpar-data/extpar-input-data](https://gitlab.dkrz.de/extpar-data/extpar-input-data).
+The input data for EXTPAR is stored in a git-LFS repository at [https://gitlab.dkrz.de/extpar-data/extpar-input-data](https://gitlab.dkrz.de/extpar-data/extpar-input-data).
 Instructions for downloading the whole repository or updating with new datasets can be found in the git-LFS repository.
-For access to the input data repository, contact the current Extpar source code administrator.
+For access to the input data repository, contact the current EXTPAR source code administrator.

 <a name="input_raw_data"></a>